Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Pros of a Home Equity Loan

-Home equity loans have a few positives that make them worth considering for financing a swimming pool.
+Home equity loans have several benefits that make them worth considering for financing a swimming pool:

-• And, once again, there is a potential tax break.
-If the loan is used for capital improvements to the home, the interest may be deductible.
+• Potential tax deductions And, once again, there is a potential tax break.
+If the loan is used for capital improvements to the home, and you itemize your deductions, the interest may be deductible.

 Cons of a Home Equity Loan

-There are two main downsides to a home equity loan.
+There are also some downsides to a home equity loan:

-• Borrowers might put their home at risk for foreclosure if they can’t make their loan payments.
+• Foreclosure risk You may put your home at risk for foreclosure if you can’t make your loan payments.

 Using a Personal Loan

 You don’t necessarily have to tap into your home’s equity to finance a swimming pool.
-Financial institutions offer unsecured personal loans that can be used for this purpose.
+Many banks, credit unions, and online lenders offer unsecured personal loans that can be used for home improvements, including the installation of a swimming pool.

-If you haven’t owned your home for long, or if your home hasn’t gone up much in value while you’ve owned it, a personal loan may be an option.
-Here are some pros and cons:
+If you haven’t owned your home for long, or if your home hasn’t gone up much in value while you’ve owned it, a personal loan may be worth considering.

 Pros of a Personal Loan for Pool Financing

-• With a personal loan, borrowers don’t have to wait for a home appraisal or wade through the other paperwork necessary for a loan that’s tied to their home’s equity.
-There generally are fewer fees.
-And if the loan is approved, you may get your money faster.
+• Simple application process Applying for an unsecured personal loan is typically quicker and simpler than applying for a secured loan.
+With a personal loan, you don’t have to wait for a home appraisal or wade through the other paperwork necessary for a loan that’s tied to your home’s equity.

-• Because your home isn’t being used as collateral, the lender can’t foreclose if you don’t make payments.
+• Lower risk Because your home isn’t being used as collateral, the lender can’t foreclose if you don’t make payments.
 (That doesn’t mean the lender won’t look for other ways to collect, however.)

 Cons of a Personal Loan for Pool Financing

-While it may be easier and less expensive upfront to get an unsecured personal loan, interest rates may be higher for this type of loan than a loan that requires collateral.
-However, borrowers who have good credit and don’t appear to be a risk to lenders still may be able to obtain loan terms that work for their needs.
+• Higher interest rates Personal loans are unsecured, which means they generally come with a higher interest rate than secured loans that use your property as collateral.
+(However, borrowers who have good credit and don’t appear to be a risk to lenders still may be able to obtain loan terms that work for their needs.)

 Should You Finance a Pool?

-Installing a pool is an expensive home improvement, so you may want to (or have to) borrow some money to pay for all or part of the project.
+Installing a pool is an expensive home improvement, so you may need to borrow some money to pay for all or part of the project.
+Even if you have enough cash saved to pay upfront for a pool, you may still want to consider financing some or most of the project if you want to keep cash accessible for emergencies and other needs.

 The Takeaway